Chamber Symphony No. 2 (Schoenberg): Background

+Music

+The work is scored for two flutes (2nd doubling piccolo), two oboes (2nd doubling cor anglais), two clarinets, two bassoons, two horns, two trumpets and strings.

+The chamber symphony are two movements:

 Harmonically, the Second Chamber Symphony generally progresses by stepwise motion, juxtaposing the First Chamber Symphony’s forward movement through non-traditional suspensions and appoggiaturas.
-Schoenberg combined this tonal style with 4th chords and similar combinations to grave and severe effect.
+Schoenberg combined this tonal style with fourth chords and similar combinations to grave and severe effect.
 While the First Chamber Symphony attempts to expand the limits of tonality, the second does not constantly attempt to undermine tonal references.

 There is debate over what prompted Schoenberg to readmit tonality in pieces such as the Second Chamber Symphony, but his own words are probably the most telling.
 In his 1948 essay "On revient toujours", he wrote:

 I was not destined to continue in the manner of Transfigured Night or Gurre-Lieder or even Pelleas and Melisande.
 The Supreme Commander had ordered me on a harder road.
 But a longing to return to the older style was always vigorous in me, and from time to time I had to yield to that urge.